fenok/react-router-typesafe-routes/README.md

 import { ROUTES } from "./path/to/routes";

 // The type here is { id: number; lang?: string }.
-// Note how id can't be undefined, because a parsing error will be thrown. const { id, lang } = useTypedParams(ROUTES.USER.DETAILS);
+// Note how id can't be undefined because a parsing error will be thrown. const { id, lang } = useTypedParams(ROUTES.USER.DETAILS);
 ```